 A common barrier to healthy eating that I encounter from many clients is that it is just too expensive.
 It is true that fresh fruits and veggies can cost a bit more than purchasing high calorie processed foods.
 However, I view the extra money I spend on healthy foods each week at the grocery store as an investment in my health and have made adjustments to my budget to make it work.
-(Less eating out, more eating at home.)
+Less eating out, more eating at home.
+To save money, I prefer to eat out at some of the dining partners that are discounted courtesy of my American Express Gold Credit Card.
+The monthly statement credits can really add up across the year.
+You may wish to learn more online before committing to this card though.
 There was actually a study conducted recently that found that eating a healthy diet costs an average of $1.50 more/day than an unhealthy diet.
 (Source) Over the course of a year, that can add up ($550/person) which is too costly for some families and is part of the reason that food policies making healthy foods more affordable are so desperately needed.

 Since we can’t change our food subsystem overnight, here are a few tips that I have found helpful for decreasing our grocery bill while still eating healthy.